GabeCee27/Spotify-API/index.md

 ### User ID

 To do things like make a new playlist, you need to have an authorization and the user's Spotify's ID number.
 This is a specific number for each user's profile.
 With the you can also add tracks to a playlest, delete tracks, follow and unfollow.
 Anything that changes the user's profile requires the user's ID.

+### POSTS

+POSTS with this API recquire one or both the authorization code and the user ID.

+     req.open('POST', 'https://api.spotify.com/v1/users/' + user_id + '/playlists', true);